 You should not stop using fluocinonide suddenly.
 Follow your doctor's instructions about tapering your dose.

 Store at room temperature away from moisture and heat.
 Do not freeze.

 Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not apply two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-An overdose of fluocinonide topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of Vanos can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using Vanos (fluocinonide topical)?
+What should I avoid while using fluocinonide topical?

-Do not use fluocinonide topical to treat any condition that has not been checked by your doctor.
+Do not use Vanos to treat any skin condition that has not been checked by your doctor.

 lightened color of treated skin;